wso2-extensions/identity-tools-cli/docs/cli-mode.md

   -h, --help               help for exportAll
   -o, --outputDir string   Path to the output directory
 ```
-The ```--config``` flag is mandatory, and it should provide the path to the env specific config folder which contains the serverConfig.json and toolConfig.json files with the details of the environment that needs the resources to be exported from.
+The ```--config``` flag can be used to provide the path to the env specific config folder which contains the ```serverConfig.json``` and ```toolConfig.json``` files with the details of the environment that needs the resources to be exported from.
+If the flag is not provided, the tool will look for the server configurations in the environment variables.

-The ```--outputDir``` flag is optional, and it should provide the path to the local directory where the exported resource configuration files should be stored.
+The ```--outputDir``` flag can be used to provide the path to the local directory where the exported resource configuration files should be stored.
 If the flag is not provided, the exported resource configuration files will be created at the current working directory.

 The ```--format``` flag defines the format of the exported resource configuration files.
-Currently, the tool supports YAML, XML and JSON formats and will default to YAML if the flag is not provided.
+Currently, the tool supports only YAML format but will soon provide support for JSON and XML formats as well.

 Running this command will create separate folders for each resource type at the provided output directory path.
-A new file will be created with the resource name and in the given file format for each individual resource, under the relevant resource type folder.
+A new file will be created with the resource name, in the given file format for each individual resource, under the relevant resource type folder.
-For example:

 Example local directory structure if multiple environments: dev, stage, prod exist:
 ```
 output directory